OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-01-Checking-Security-Settings.md

 ### Icebreakers/activities

+This can be a quick session and an opportunity to "get something done" that helps everyone take a basic step towards better security.

 Trainer should begin with an overview of why this topic matters.
 Not all journalists will realize how their phone components (location services, microphone, and camera) can be used by third-party apps.
 Below are